Octavius-Dante/Arthelais/ex_8/Readme.md

 3. Once we have the Ui5 element object, we can call setter and getter methods to play with attributes

-4. FOr every attributes in SAP Ui5 class we will have setter and getter methods.
+4. For every attributes in SAP Ui5 class we will have setter and getter methods.
 EG. if we have
 </br> a text property we will have **seText and getText** methods